Get data from APIs and other remote data interfaces through scripted inputs

 - In the Command field, add any arguments needed to invoke the script.

-- In the Interval field, enter the amount of time (in seconds) that Splunk Enterprise should wait before invoking the script.
+- In the Interval field, enter the amount of time, in seconds, that Splunk Enterprise waits before invoking the script.

-- Optionally, In the Source Name Override field, enter a new source name to override the default source value, if necessary.
+- (Optional) In the Source Name Override field, enter a new source name to override the default source value, if necessary.

 - Click Next.